top of page

-Womxn Ball is a sport-forward platform and community created to support girls and women in sport — whether they identify as athletes, non-athletes, or somewhere in between.
+Womxn Ball is a sport-forward platform and community created to support girls and women in sport, whether they identify as athletes, non-athletes, or somewhere in between

 Access

-Removing barriers to sport, information, and opportunity
+Removing barriers to sport, information, and opportunity.

 Empower

-Building confidence, voice, and self-belief
+Building confidence, voice,

 Community

-Creating connection through shared experience
+Creating connection through shared experiences.

 Inclusion

-Ensuring sport spaces feel welcoming and representative
+Ensuring sport spaces feel welcoming and representative.

 Allana Arundell is dedicated to empowering the next generation of female athletes and non-athletes.
 With a background in basketball at the collegiate level and experience as a fitness trainer and basketball coach, she understands both the opportunities and limitations that exist within sport spaces.